 Maplets isn’t free, but it’s worth the added price if you plan to spend time in areas traditional maps don’t cover well.

-?
-For more offline navigation options and comparisons, we recently covered several other offline maps apps as well.
+🗺️For more internet-free navigation options and comparisons, we recently covered several other offline maps apps as well.

 Offline notebooks for planning, to-do lists, and journaling come in handy when you’re traveling and don’t have internet access.
 Evernote is one of the oldest and most well-known note-taking apps, with a long list of features including templates designed specifically for travelers.
 Use them for itineraries, budgets, checklists, travel goals, and more.